Skip to main content

 • linked to one or more risks

-• implemented or planned
+• implemented or realistically planned

-• verifiable
+• verifiable at a basic level

-Control Lifecycle
+Simplified Control Lifecycle

-Controls follow a structured lifecycle:
+Controls follow a lightweight lifecycle:

-1. Identification Derived from risk analysis and threat scenarios
+1. Identification Derived from a specific risk

-2. Definition Description of the control objective and expected outcome
+2. Definition Description of the control objective

 Risk-to-Control Traceability